-A rule-based system is a system that applies human-made rules to store, sort and manipulate data.
+A rule-based system in AI is a system that applies human-made rules to store, sort and manipulate data.
 In doing so, it mimics human intelligence.

-Rule based systems require a set of facts or source of data, and a set of rules for manipulating that data.
+Rule based system in AI require a set of facts or source of data, and a set of rules for manipulating that data.
 These rules are sometimes referred to as ‘If statements’ as they tend to follow the line of ‘IF X happens THEN do Y’.